lpalbou/AbstractSemantics/docs/registry.md

 ## Where it lives

-- Default, packaged registry: `src/abstractsemantics/semantics.yaml`
+- Default, packaged registry: `abstractsemantics/semantics.yaml` (in this repo: `src/abstractsemantics/semantics.yaml`)
 - Override location at runtime: environment variable `ABSTRACTSEMANTICS_REGISTRY_PATH` (implemented by `resolve_semantics_registry_path()` in `src/abstractsemantics/registry.py`)

 If `ABSTRACTSEMANTICS_REGISTRY_PATH` is set and points to a non-existent file, `resolve_semantics_registry_path()` raises `FileNotFoundError`.